This website requires JavaScript.

 JLCPCB provides a fully integrated PCB assembly manufacturing service, covering component sourcing, SMT and through-hole assembly, reflow soldering, inspection, and final quality control.
 By combining automated production lines with standardized process control, JLCPCB ensures consistent assembly quality from prototype to volume production.

 Once customers upload their design files, including Gerber files and the Bill of Materials (BOM), JLCPCB engineers generate manufacturing data and prepare all required components for assembly.
-Components are sourced from JLCPCB's in-house parts library, which includes 610,000+ SMT and through-hole components.
+Components are sourced from JLCPCB's in-stock parts library, which includes over 640,000 verified SMT and through-hole components with real-time inventory tracking.

-BOM data is automatically parsed by the assembly system to match part numbers, package types, and quantities, ensuring accurate feeder loading for pick-and-place machines.
+BOM data is automatically parsed by the assembly system to match manufacturer part numbers (MPN), package types, and quantities.
+This ensures accurate feeder setup for pick-and-place machines and helps prevent part mismatches, shortages, and production delays.

 2- Solder Paste Printing